Achondrostoma occidentale: Taxonomy

-Achondrostoma occidentale was first formally described as Chondrostoma occidentale in 2005 by the ichthyologists Joana Isabel Robalo, Vítor Carvalho Almada, Carla Sousa Santos, M. Inês Moreira and Ignacio Doadrio Villarejo with its type locality given as the Safarujo River at Mafra and the Safarujo basin in Portugal.
+Achondrostoma occidentale was first formally described as Chondrostoma occidentale in 2005 by the ichthyologists Joana Isabel Robalo, Vítor Carvalho Almada, Carla Sousa Santos, M. Inês Moreira and Ignacio Doadrio with its type locality given as the Safarujo River at Mafra and the Safarujo basin in Portugal.
 The Western ruivaco is now classified as a valid species in the genus Achondrostoma within the subfamily Leuciscinae of the family Leuciscidae.